blockades/cobox-presentation/readme.md

 - Happiness-unhappiness continuum will measure the health of peer relationships.
 - Transparency of governance will evaluate the CoBox team's responsiveness and commitment to the network.
 - Profit will be measured towards sustainable and self-sustaining growth.

+---

+Thanks for coming to our TED Talk: Ursula LeGuin vs. Ayn Rand; Go!